GinoRaaijmakers/MachineLearning/README.md

 Calls: gc.correct ... loes -> eval -> eval -> <Anonymous>cd  -> model.frame.defaut
 Execution halted

-We think that because the scripts are not specifically made for this dataset, the parameters in the script are wrong.
+Explanation for these errors could be that the the parameters in the script are wrong, because the scripts are not specifically made for this datasets.